MurrayCode/graphQLGo/README.md

-Simple GraphQL Go example of a Watch Store
+Simple GraphQL,Go and MongoDB example of a Watch Store

 Mutation example for creating a Watch:
 ![Adding Watches](images/AddWatch.png)